ozontech/testo/cmd/testo/README.md

 # Testo CTL

-Command line tool for Testo.
+Auxiliary command line tool for Testo featuring linter, suites explorer and runner.

 > [!WARNING]
 > This tool is experimental, handle with care;
 > may change without warning

-## Features

-- Linter for common mistakes with Testo (wrong `T` type, mismatched params and more)
-- Suites runner
-- Suites explorer

 ## Install